galaxyproject/training-material/topics/dev/tutorials/tool-generators/tutorial.md

 type: tutorial_hands_on
 key_points:
   - The ToolFactory is a Galaxy tool for programmers and informaticians.
-  - It can turn any simple, working command line script into a proper Galaxy tool with a test in a few minutes.
+  - It can turn a working command line script into a proper Galaxy tool with a test in a few minutes.
-  - It generates complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI
+  - It automatically generates simple, complete Galaxy tools from information provided by filling in a normal Galaxy form in the familiar UI
   - Designed for informaticians who enjoy developing scripts in Galaxy using IEs but struggle to wrap even simple scripts at first because there is so much to learn and so little time.
-  - With a script, you can control the way parameters are read from the command line so can bypass some of the ToolFactory's limited flexibility.
+  - A script defines how parameters are read from the command line, allowing some of the ToolFactory's limited flexibility to be overcome.
-  - The ToolFactory is a code generator.
-It only deals with relatively simple situations.
-These are common in small scale Galaxy analyses.
+  - The ToolFactory code generator is limited to relatively simple requirements but these are very common in small scale Galaxy analyses, particularly in new fields where few tools are already available.
   - Dedicated Galaxy tool developers use more powerful tools without limits but correspondingly taking considerable experience to master.
-  - Those tools are needed to deal with the entire spectrum of Conda dependency command line generation requirements.
+  - Those other tools are needed to deal with the entire spectrum of Conda dependency tool generation requirements.
   - Please do not upload trivial tools to the main toolshed!!

 objectives:
  - Learn why you might want to use the ToolFactory
- - Watch a video demonstration - Hello Galaxy Training Network!
+ - Watch a video demonstration and explore the generated code - Hello Galaxy Training Network!
  - Run it locally using the option that best suits your needs and situation
- - Explore the form settings and generated XML for the Hello example
  - Install and explore the simple examples provided
  - Modify and re-generate them to see how the changes affect the tool
  - Generate new simple Galaxy tools using your own scripts